ricehung29/hardware_modLib/Arduinos/readme.md

 Hardware modLib - Arduinos
 ---
-Pin out images & datasheets of Arduino.....
+With pinout or datasheet of Arduino.....
 - Uno
 - Mega 2560
 - Nano